 Resources for monitoring social media are improving all the time, and a number of tools are available for free.
-All firms can take advantage of Google Alerts, which flag blog posts, new Web pages, and other publicly accessible content, regularly delivering a summary of new links to your mailbox (for more on using Google for intelligence gathering, see Chapter 14 "Google: Search, Online Advertising, and Beyond").
-Twitter search and third-party Twitter clients like TweetDeck can display all mentions of a particular term.
-Tools like Twitrratr will summarize mentions of a phrase and attempt to classify tweets as "positive," "neutral," or "negative."
+All firms can take advantage of Google Alerts, which flag blog posts, new Web pages, and other publicly accessible content, regularly delivering a summary of new links to your mailbox (for more on using Google for intelligence gathering, see Chapter 14 "Google in Three Parts: Search, Online Advertising, and Beyond").
+Twitter search and Twitter clients like TweetDeck can display all mentions of a particular term.
+And more advanced commercial tools, such as Radian9, HubSpot, and CoTweet, monitor a wide variety of social media mentions, provide metrics for ongoing campaigns and practices, and gauge sentiment and spot opportunities for sales leads or customer service.

-41. The process of tracking and responding to online mentions of a product, organization, or individual.
+38. The process of tracking and responding to online mentions of a product, organization, or individual.
 Services supporting online reputation management range from free Google Alerts to more sophisticated services that blend computer-based and human monitoring of multiple media channels.